Graduate Student Research Funding Guidelines

 - Grants for travel from July 1 - June 30 are awarded on a quarterly basis throughout the academic year or until the funds for a given year are depleted.

 - Students should apply up to two months prior to the conference whenever possible.
 Under no circumstances will approval for support be given retroactively if an application is submitted after the conference has begun.

 - Approval can be considered for travel in a subsequent academic year (that is, after June 30), but no travel funds awarded for a presentation in a given year can be carried over into a subsequent year or transferred to a different presentation/conference.

-Each student will receive an email notification when the student research awards sub-committee of the graduate studies committee meets, reviews proposals, and either approves the application or is unable to approve the application.
+Each student will receive an email notification when the committee meets, reviews proposals and either approves the application or is unable to approve the application.

 Subsequent to participation in a conference, the appropriate travel form with full documentation of expenditures should be submitted to the Office of Graduate Studies for review and approval.
 (Students can access the necessary travel expense forms on Moodle in the Resources for Graduate Students course under section 7-Graduate Student Research Forms.)
 Funds will be distributed to the student by the Business Office.

 - First preference will be given to students presenting at professional conferences as opposed to meetings specifically designed for graduate students.